Grove woman killed in wreck south of Miami

-MIAMI — A Grove woman was killed in a two-car wreck at about 7:35 a.m.
-Tuesday, Oct.
-22, approximately four miles south of Miami on US 69.
+A Grove woman was killed in a two-car wreck at about 7:35 a.m.
+Tuesday, October 22, approximately four miles south of Miami on US 69.

 Roxilea Callahan, 62, Grove, was killed when the 2013 Nissan Rogue she was driving hit a 2013 Chevrolet Equinox driven by Malinda Reno, 59, Miami.